Such815/Discord-M1/README.md

 # Discord-M1
-A native version of the Discord web app for Apple Silicon Macs.
+A native version of the Discord web app for Apple Silicon Macs

-# Info
+# Notes
-Currently in Development
+Currently you do not have the ability to screen share

 # Installation
 - Download the latest version from [releases](https://github.com/Such815/Discord-M1/releases)